-“Obedience” - is required to remain steady and do as instructed - in spite of all sorts of distractions.
+“Obedience” - is required to remain steady and do as instructed - in spite of distractions.

-“Agility” - stamina and physical fitness are required to go into / under and over all sorts of obstacles.
+“Agility” - stamina and physical fitness are required to go into / under and over obstacles.

 Training your dog to work on a shoot can be a most rewarding and enjoyable pastime.

 Even if you haven’t the slightest intention of getting involved in shooting, training your dog - up toward the standard needed to compete - even in local Gundog Working Tests - or even just achieving what you set out to do - is rewarding and good fun for both you and your dog.

 It’ll certainly keep you both fit - and greatly enhance the bond between you.